-The Company and Björn Borg Group's profit and position is overall good, as is evidenced by the Company's and the Group's year-end report for 2013 and by the audited annual report issued by the Board.
-It is clear from the proposition of reduction of share capital, that the Board proposes that the share capital is to be reduced by SEK 3 929 435 through withdrawal of 25 148 384 shares after the stock split, for distribution (repayment) to the shareholders.
-The Board of Directors proposes that the general meeting decides to restore the share capital to its original amount by increasing the share capital by SEK 3 929 435 by a transfer of the total issued amount, from the Company's unrestricted equity to the Company's share capital without issuing new shares.
+The Company and Björn Borg Group's profit and position is overall good, as is evidenced by the Company's and the Group's year-end report for 2014 and by the audited annual report issued by the Board.
+It is clear from the proposition of reduction of share capital, that the Board proposes that the share capital is to be reduced by SEK 3,929,435 through withdrawal of 25,148,384 shares after the stock split, for distribution (repayment) to the shareholders.
+The Board of Directors proposes that the general meeting decides to restore the share capital to its original amount by increasing the share capital by SEK 3,929,435 by a transfer of the total issued amount, from the Company's unrestricted equity to the Company's share capital without issuing new shares.
 After the bonus issue is completed, the Company's restricted equity and share capital will be unchanged.

-The proposed distribution amounts to SEK 1.50 per share, representing a total distribution of SEK 37 722 576, which is equivalent to 175 percent of profit after tax.
-According to what have been published in the year-end report for 2013, the distribution is in line with the Company's financial targets and dividend policy for the period 2010-2014, while, in respect of dividend per share, the Company returns to the 2008 level of dividends (before the dividend rate was increased in order to distribute the Company's excess liquidity at the time).
+The proposed distribution amounts to SEK 1.50 per share, representing a total distribution of SEK 37,722,576, which is equivalent to 77 percent of profit after tax.
+According to what have been published in the year-end report for 2014, the distribution is in line with the Company's financial targets and dividend policy for the period 2015-2019.

 After the proposed distribution, the Company has full coverage (cover) for the restricted equity.
-The unrestricted equity of the Company will after the redemption procedure and the bonus issue amount to SEK 25 487 834.
-The total equity after the redemption procedure will amount to SEK 80 163 990 for the Company and SEK 242 927 053 for the Group.
+The unrestricted equity of the

+Company will after the redemption procedure and the bonus issue amount to SEK 51,743,966.
+The total equity after the redemption procedure will amount to SEK 106,415,122 for the Company and SEK 247,979,954 for the Group.
+In 2014, the Company's equity included unrealized losses of SEK 3,478,258 and had therefor been SEK 3,478,258 higher if all assets and liabilities had been valued based on the acquisition cost.